Ssstaffsignal

 The Staff position: Stop pretending you're enforcing "exactly 1000 req/s."
 You're enforcing "approximately 1000 req/s ± ε."
 The Staff question is: what's your ε, and is it acceptable for your intent?

-Why this matters in interviews: Candidates who claim "exact enforcement" without acknowledging drift reveal they haven't operated rate limiters at scale.
-The bar-raiser question is: "What's the worst-case over-admission in your design, and who signed off on it?"
+Why this matters in interviews: Candidates who claim exact enforcement without acknowledging drift reveal they haven't operated rate limiters at scale.
+The bar-raiser question: "What's the worst-case over-admission in your design, and who signed off on it?"

 DimensionAbuse ProtectionBilling/Quota